BLESSED TRINITY LAY CARMELITE COMMUNITY

 My Lay Carmelite Journey

 Hi!
 My name is Daniel.
 I have a family with a wonderful wife and two children.
-I work as a programmer/analyst at the head office of a local school board.
+I work as a programmer/analyst in public service.
 Last November, I celebrated my 25th anniversary of final profession.
 And no, I wasn't professed when I was 12!

 I heard about the Lay Carmelites while discerning a vocation to the religious life.
 My spiritual director felt I might have a vocation to Carmel.
 By coincidence (are there really any coincidences?) that weekend, a Lay Carmelite community from two cities away posted an ad in my parish bulletin.
 I attended my first meeting, and knew immediately I was where I was meant to be.